 - 49% of students were assigned to their first preference residence hall

-- 82% of students were assigned to one of their top three residence hall preferences
+- 72% of students were assigned to one of their first three residence hall preferences

-- 2% of students were assigned to one of their last three residence hall preferences, or none of their listed preferences
+- 28% of students were assigned to one of their last three residence hall preferences, or none of their listed preferences

 - 66% of students who applied for a themed engagement community were accepted and assigned to one